mattpap/masters-thesis/sphinx/src/algorithms.rst

 (see section :ref:`thesis-euclid` for details).

-In future we plan to implement EEZ--GCD algorithm of Wang [Wang1980eezgcd]_, [Moses1973ezgcd]_, which we hope will improve computation of GCDs of very sparse multivariate polynomials over integers and rationals.
-Implementation of EEZ--GCD algorithm should be rather straightforward, because we already have EEZ polynomial factorization algorithm implemented, and both algorithms share a common core (parallel variable--by--variable Hensel lifting algorithm), and they differ main in the initialization phase.
+In future we plan to implement EEZ--GCD algorithm of Wang [Wang1980eezgcd]_, [Moses1973ezgcd]_, which we hope will improve computation of GCDs of sparse multivariate polynomials over integers and rationals.
+Implementation of EEZ--GCD algorithm should be rather straightforward, because we already have EEZ polynomial factorization algorithm implemented, and both algorithms share a common core (variable--by--variable Hensel lifting algorithm), and they differ mainly in the initialization phase.
+Having a fast algorithm for sparse polynomials is very important, because most polynomials that we encounter in real life problems are sparse.

 An alternative would be to implement sparse modular algorithm (SPMOD) of Zippel, which is also optimized for sparse multivariate case.
 This algorithm is even more interesting in the light of recent developments [Monagan2004algebraic]_, [Javadi2007spmod]_, where the algorithm was successfully employed over algebraic number and function fields.
-Although there is a simple idea standing behind SPMOD, this algorithm is considered in the literature to be very hard to implement, because there are many special cases, which have to properly worked out.
+Although there is a simple idea standing behind SPMOD, this algorithm is considered, in the literature, to be very hard to implement, because there are many special cases, which have to properly worked out.
 Thus, at least for optimizing GCD computations over integers and rationals, we see EEZ algorithm more beneficial at the moment.